Registration for 2026 programs is open – get started here!🌲Plus, Refer a friend who’s new to Tawonga, and you both save $150.

 The Latest

 Are you ready for another epic season at Camp Tawonga?
 So are we!
-Registration is now open to the public for all 2026 programs.
-Click below to learn about program offerings in every season, online info sessions to learn more, and enrollment instructions.
-We can’t wait to see you among the tall, tall trees. 🌲
+Spots are available in many of our 2026 programs.
+Click below to learn about program offerings in every season.
+You can also join an upcoming online summer camp info session with a camp director to get your questions answered.
+We can’t wait to welcome you to Camp Tawonga! 🌲

 Chapter 2: The Land – Out Now!